 My approach to counselling is integrative, which is reflected in a deeply held view that therapy is at its most effective when it respects and matches our individual needs.

 I'm currently undergoing (experiential) training in Hakomi psychotherapy which is a mindfulness-based therapy of assisted self-discovery.
 This method of working offers a non-violent, compassionate approach to change.
-I have now completed Level One training with Hakomi Lancaster and look forward to building on this with further training in the coming year.
+I have now completed Level Two training with Hakomi Lancaster and look forward to building on this with further training in the coming year.

 I'm a general member of COSRT (College of Sexual and Relationship Therapists) and am bound by their Code of Ethics.
 I'm also on an Accredited Register that has been accredited by the Professional Standards Authority.
 As a Registrant of the NCS (The National Counselling Society), I am also bound by their Code of Ethics.
 If you'd like to know more about the benefits of an Accredited Register, have a look at this video.